-The American Association of Orthodontists (AAO) recommends that all children have a check-up with an orthodontic specialist no later than age 7.
+The Canadian Association of Orthodontics (CAO) recommends that all children have a check-up with an orthodontic specialist no later than age 7.

 Reasons for this Examination: